harabalos/Bank-Management/README.md

 ---------------------------------------------------------------------------------

-This is a challenge from "The Complete Java Development Bootcamp" course in Udemy Its purpose is to learn writing java the correct way.
+This is a challenge from "The Complete Java Development Bootcamp" course in Udemy Its purpose is to write high quality java code.